-The Most Common Foot and Ankle Injuries to Watch Out For – Expert Advice From a Podiatrist in Harrisburg NC
+The Most Common Foot and Ankle Injuries to Watch Out For, According to Our Podiatrist in Harrisburg NC

 Hitting your workout too fast or too hard after a long period of rest can put strain on your heels, calves, tendons, and joints.
 Therefore, be sure to build up your conditioning slowly, and look out for the following common foot and ankle injuries as you hit the track, basketball court, or gym.